Idaho Opportunity Scholarship

 1. Ensure scholarshiphelp@edu.idaho.gov is set as a safe sender

-3. Set calendar reminders on your phone to start checking your email and SPAM or junk folder one month prior to offer rounds listed above.
+3. Set calendar reminders on your phone to start checking your email and SPAM or junk folder one month prior to the offer rounds listed above.

 Text messages are only sent as courtesy reminders and do not constitute an official offer.
 Applicants MUST accept their official offer and verify their details by the date explicitly listed in their offer email.
 The Office of the State Board of Education is not responsible for applicants’ failure to check their email (including junk mail folders) in a timely manner.
 A failure to respond to any offer by the deadline will constitute an express rejection of the offer and is not appealable.